Italian designers Dolce and Gabbana convicted of tax evasion

 The design duo, who are nearly as famous as the stars they dress, were not present in court in Milan and will lodge an appeal against their conviction on charges that they have always denied.

-"We will read the reasons for the verdict, and we will appeal," Massimo Dinoia, one of the pair's defense lawyers, said after the hearing.
+"We will read the reasons for the verdict, and we will appeal," Massimo Dinoia, one of the pair's defence lawyers, said after the hearing.

 Public prosecutor Gaetano Ruta had asked for a two-and-a-half year jail term.
-However, the two designers will have to pay 500,000 euros as a first instalment of a fine that could reach 10 million euros ($13.4 million).
+However, the two designers will have to pay 500,000 euros as a first instalment of a fine that could reach 10 million euros.

 The judge acquitted the pair of charges that they had filed inaccurate tax returns.